Skip to content

 Place any integration-specific JavaScript entrypoint under crates/js/lib/src/integrations/ (for example, crates/js/lib/src/integrations/testlight.ts).
 The shared npm run build script automatically discovers every file in that directory and produces a bundle named tsjs-<entry>.js, which the Rust crate embeds as /static/tsjs=tsjs-<entry>.min.js.

 Integrations that ship additional JS (such as Testlight) typically expose a shim_src config and rewrite publisher tags to point at that URL.
-Others (like Prebid) can simply drop the legacy tag because the unified bundle is injected automatically at the start of <head>.
+Others (like Prebid) drop the publisher tag because the server injects its own deferred bundle automatically.

 8. Test Locally